MarkhamShofner/Intro_to_Control_Flow/README.md

 <!-- draw on whiteboard, use visual aids/discussion -->
 In computer science, control flow (or alternatively, flow of control) is the order in which individual statements, instructions or function calls of an imperative program are executed or evaluated.

-###Turn and Talk
+#####Turn and Talk
   Examples of control flow you've worked through outside of programming

-###Group Discussion
+#####Group Discussion
   Share interesting points

 ###Some other examples
-	Decision trees
+- Decision trees
-	Stories
+- Process mapping
-  Flow
+- Stories

-Example of why we need to be precise in our language.
-Computer's cannot read between the lines.
+Why we need to be precise in our language?
+Computers cannot read between the lines.

   >A wife asks her husband, a computer programmer;
   "Could you please go to the store for me and buy one carton of milk, and if they have eggs, get 6!"